Skip to content

 Admission: £35 public | £30 MEAA Friends & Volunteers | £30 Student and BBFA

-Sessions available: 11:00 – 11:45 12:00 – 12:45 Take a break from Georgian cream teas and experience another type of tea ceremony with this traditional Japanese experience.
+Learn about traditional Japanese tea culture through this Tea Ceremony hosted in our museum galleries.
 Try ceremonial grade matcha tea prepared for you by your host, Yukie Williams.
-With over a decade’s experience in practising tea ceremonies, known as sadō (茶道), Yukie Williams (… continued)
+With over a decade’s experience in practising tea ceremonies, known as sadō (茶道), Yukie Williams draws inspiration from both her training and her early years in Japan. (… continued)

 Jane Austen Walked Past Here: East Asia and Austen Tour